 Spiritual Psychotherapy (SP)

-Professional title: If applicants meet all registration requirements of the College of Registered Psychotherapists of Ontario, they will be able to use the title of Registered Psychotherapist (RP).
+*If applicants meet all registration requirements of the College of Registered Psychotherapists of Ontario (CRPO), they will be able to use the title Registered Psychotherapist (RP)

-The professional titles of Psychotherapist and Registered Psychotherapist (including abbreviations and variations) will become protected titles after proclamation of the Psychotherapy Act.
+The professional title of Registered Psychotherapist (including abbreviations and variations) will become a protected title of the 2007 Psychotherapy Act.

 The Spiritual Psychotherapy Training Program recognizes that we are both human and spiritual beings holistically interconnected through body, mind, spirit and heart.
 Healing and transformation take place when we address both our dark and light sides.
 Following the Path of Emotional Healing and Self-Discovery we embrace our humanness and the darker aspects of our being.
 The Path of the Contemporary Mystic encourages us to transcend our egos, move into the light, surrender, go with the flow, trust divine guidance, detach, enter into the mystery and be of service.
 It is the ultimate goal to heal our duality, embracing and integrating both our human self and spiritual self.
 This transformation happens in our hearts, where heaven and earth meet in us.